Rick James and Neil Young's Band: The Story of the Mynah Birds

 Because the Mynah Birds were a little bit folk rock (like The Byrds), a little bit bluesy (like the Stones), and a little bit Motown, Eaton and Shelman set up a meeting with the Mynah Birds and Motown Records, across the border in Detroit.

 Motown signed the group to a six-year contract and began grooming the band to be Motown’s next big thing.
-James and Young first met Motown luminaries like Marvin Gaye, Smokey Robinson, Stevie Wonder, and The Temptations.
+James and Young first met Motown luminaries like Marvin Gaye, Smokey Robinson and The Temptations.

 “Smokey Robinson dropped in and was helping us, and some of the Four Tops would come in and back up our vocals, standing behind us as we sang,” Young writes in Waging Heavy Peace.
 “They made us sound cool.
 Everything was going great!
 It was just a big family feeling around Motown.”

-Note: This story was originally published on Sept.
-2 and has been updated with more details about Morley Shelman and Rick James signing with Motown in the 1970s.